mercyplaisir/mercyplaisir/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on upgrading myself
+- 🔭 I’m currently working on projects with python
-- 🌱 I’m currently learning to improve me
+- 🌱 I’m currently learning python,only python
-- 👯 I’m looking to collaborate on open source projects
+- 👯 I’m looking to collaborate on open source projects(with python)
-- 🤔 I’m looking for a way to success
+- 🤔 I’m looking for a way to i dont knooow, python

 - 📫 How to reach me: via my email
-- 😄 Pronouns: He/hungry
-- ⚡ Fun fact: did you that i know that you know
+- ⚡ Fun fact: did you that i know that we know python is the future